Board of Directors

 Misty Clack is currently a private Academic Therapist in the Richardson area.
 She received her Master’s Degree in Special Education from Texas Woman’s University and is a Texas certified Educational Diagnostician.
 Misty has twenty four years of professional experience in working with students with learning differences.
 Misty has held positions in both academic and in administrative settings.
 Mrs. Clack is experienced in working with a variety of learning differences including, but not limited to, dyslexia, reading, writing, and math processing difficulties, as well as Asperger’s Syndrome.
 Misty is trained in various multisensory reading strategies such as the Orton-Gillingham program.

-As a Dallas IDA board member, Misty is passionate about providing education and support through the monthly Dallas Dyslexia Information Group meetings, chairing the TeamQuest committee, the IDA national fundraising and endurance training program, in the North Texas regions, promoting literacy for children and adults and bringing awareness of the importance of dyslexia identification.
+As a Dallas IDA board member, Misty is passionate about providing education and support through the monthly Dallas Dyslexia Information Group meetings, chairing the yearly Regional Conference promoting literacy for children and adults and bringing awareness of the importance of dyslexia identification.

-Mrs. Clack joined the board of the Dallas IDA in 2014 and was elected as Secretary in 2015.
-She was appointed to her current role as Vice-President in the fall of 2019.
+Mrs. Clack joined the board of the Dallas IDA in 2014 and was elected as Secretary in 2015, elected to her role as Vice-President in the fall of 2019, and to President in July 2023.

 Mandi Davis Skerbetz, EdD